-Start by lightly spraying a large 12-inch skillet (one that has a lid) with olive oil and add in the 4 strips of diced thick-cut bacon.
-Heat on medium and cook for 5 minutes.
+Start by lightly spraying a large 12-inch deep sided skillet (one that has a lid) with olive oil and add in the 4 strips thick-cut bacon that has been diced.
+Turn on the heat to medium and cook for 5 minutes.

 Add 1 cup diced yellow onion to the bacon, stir and cook until the bacon is crispy and the onions are soft and translucent.
 Use a slotted spoon to transfer the bacon and onions to a plate, leaving the fat in the pan.